 The intuitive vs. sensing scale is about how people think through situations and learn.
 Intuitive people typically learn through pattern recognition and association.
 They are quick to understand concepts, though they don’t like to get “bogged” down in the details.
 While sensing people typically learn through sequential and methodical manners.
-They like detailed plans and to understand intricacies.
+They like detailed plans and understanding intricacies.

 Thinking vs. Feeling

 The thinking vs. feeling scale is about how people process decisions.
-A thinker is typically very methodical, objective and unemotional when it comes to making decisions.
+A thinker is typically very methodical, objective, and unemotional when it comes to making decisions.
 They take the people, their gut, and emotions out of a decision, while a feeler is typically heavily influenced by their feelings, people, and their gut in making decisions.

 Perceiving vs. Judging

 The perceiving vs. judging scale is about how people perform in different environments.
 Perceiving people are comfortable in chaotic and unorganized environments.
-While judging people typically need an organized and highly structured environment to flourish.
+While judging people typically needs an organized and highly structured environment to flourish.

 Myers Briggs Type Indicator

-You can think about each dichotomy as a continuum, where for the first dimension introvert is on the far left and extrovert is on the far right.
+You can think about each dichotomy as a continuum, where for the first dimension introvert is on the far left and the extrovert is on the far right.
 An individual’s personality will place them somewhere on the continuum.

 There are many Myers Briggs Type Indicator (MBTI) surveys, which can help you determine where you are on the four dimensions and your corresponding Myers Briggs Type.
-There are 16 different Myers Briggs Types, which represent the 16 combinations created by the two opposing dichotomies across the four dimensions.
-For instance, I am an ENFP, which standards for Extrovert, iNtuitive, Feeling and Perceiving.
+There are 16 different Myers-Briggs types, which represent the 16 combinations created by the two opposing dichotomies across the four dimensions.
+For instance, I am an ENFP, which standards for Extrovert, iNtuitive, Feeling, and Perceiving.